 What is BNPL?

-BNPL is a short-term payment options merchants offer to customers making large purchases.
+BNPL is a short-term payment option merchants offer to customers making large purchases.
 Customers pay in multiple installments for their products.
 Customers can choose BNPL as a payment option during in-store or online checkout and will be subjected to a quick approval procedure after a minimal credit check.
 Payment arrangements are usually for a few weeks or months.
 The plans are frequently interest-free.
 Since BNPL is a type of lending, missed or late payments may result in late fees.
 They can also harm a customer's credit score.

 The BNPL approach is comparable to several businesses' layaway plans.
 In a layaway arrangement, however, retailers keep acquired items until the buyer pays in full.
 Customers using the BNPL model get their items immediately and pay down their balance over time.